Kerala House: Administration

 Liaison Wing is headed by the Liaison Officer and is assisted by seven Assistant Liaison Officers.
-This office is responsible for follow up and co-ordination of various matters/projects/schemes of Government of Kerala with Government of India including release of funds etc. This wing also looks after appointments of State Ministers and Officials with various Union Ministers and Officers.
+This office is responsible for follow-up and co-ordination of various matters/projects/schemes of the Government of Kerala with the Government of India, including release of funds.
+This wing also handles appointments of State Ministers and Officials with various Union Ministers and Officers.